MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.140.md

 |  Yellowtail rockfish N. of 40°10′ N. lat.  |                        5                        |
 |       Non-whiting groundfish species       |                       2.7                       |

-(ii) *Ownership - individual and collective rule.* The QS or IBQ that counts toward a person's accumulation limit will include:
+(ii) *Ownership—individual and collective rule.* The QS or IBQ that counts toward a person's accumulation limit will include:

 (A) The QS or IBQ owned by that person, and